 All of us who live here in Aotearoa New Zealand must stand in solidarity in the face of such evil – and we call upon Anglicans throughout Aotearoa New Zealand to uphold all those affected in prayer, and to respond to this act by rejecting the rhetoric of hatred and religious intolerance, and to show compassion and kindness to all our neighbours who wish to live here in peace.”

-Anglican Missions' involvement
+Anglican Missions' involvement (page creator)

 Anglican Missions is appealing to raise funds to support the victims and victims' families of the Christchurch mosque shootings.